 Demand Response in Sustainable Renovation

-DELTA defines demand response as “a change in the power consumption of an electric utility customer to better match the demand for power with the supply that is exercised following a market offer or incentive.”
+What is demand response and how can we use it to harness energy efficiency in EU building stock?
+DELTA answers in defining demand response as “a change in the power consumption of an electric utility customer to better match the demand for power with the supply that is exercised following a market offer or incentive.”
 This is achieved using aggregators, or legal entities that aggregate various demand and/or production units in order to optimise energy supply and consumption.

 If you’re new to the renovation scene, demand response simply offers consumers the opportunity to play a role in electric grid operations by adapting their electricity usage during peak times to gather financial or other incentives.
-This then results in a more efficient use of existing power supplies and a more collective view on energy distribution.
-And no matter the wording, listening to the webinar made it clear that there was immense untapped potential in this particular sector of sustainable construction and renovation.
+This results in a more efficient use of existing power supplies and a more collective view on energy distribution.
+Most importantly – no matter the wording, listening to the webinar made it clear that there was immense untapped potential in this particular sector of sustainable construction and renovation.

 Challenges of the DELTA Project

-A total of five talks featured in the webinar elaborated on market activities, regulatory issues and future business opportunities for demand response – needless to say, these were all elements of the renovation sector which were impacted by the COVID-19 pandemic.
+A total of five talks featured in the webinar elaborated on market activities, regulatory issues, and future business opportunities for demand response.
+Needless to say, these were all elements of the renovation sector which were impacted by the COVID-19 pandemic.
 Speaker Apostolos Tsolakis of CERTH made clear that, while the project was already undergoing final integration and testing scenarios and preparing to kick off pilot activities, the virus has forced the team to adapt and make the necessary moves to virtual collaboration.

 Demand Response Solutions